Answers in Motive Analytics

 15. Click Rename, Edit, or Remove to further edit the axis.

-Hiding/showing values in a report
+Hiding/showing values in an Answer

 1. Click Slice with Colour.